 - Universal masking: Staff and visitors must continue to wear masks when in common areas and traveling within/throughout the medical campus.
 Visitors must also wear masks while in patient rooms.
 Masks with vents are not allowed.

 - Entryway health screening: Visitors will be required to undergo a health screening.
 Anyone with a fever, cough, or flu-like illness will not be allowed to visit patients or accompany them to appointments.
+Visitors who have had a COVID-19 diagnosis in the previous 10 days will not be allowed.
 No visitors under 18 will be allowed (with limited exceptions for siblings).

 - Social distancing: To ensure there is adequate, safe space for the increased foot traffic, visitors for adult and pediatric patients must stay either in patient rooms or the Sky Café on the 7th floor of the Center for Care and Discovery.
 Otherwise, they must be outside the buildings.